Thursday, 30 January 2020

 Pride of place on the cover goes to two of Frank’s most famous guitars: The Baby Snakes Gibson SG and cherry sunburst Gibson Les Paul.
 Both instruments have a fascinating backstory, especially the highly modified SG which was built/restored by a fan and sold to Frank at a concert in Phoenix, Arizona.
 The Les Paul is instantly recognisable from the Shut Up ‘n Play Yer Guitar box set and it was FZ's main guitar in the early 80s.
 Unlike the bespoke SG it was bought new, off the shelf from a Los Angeles guitar chain store, but like so many of Frank’s instruments it underwent serious modification.

 When it came to his guitars, Zappa cared little for originality or collectability.
-Despite numerous pick-up changes and electronic modifications the Les Paul survived relatively unscathed cosmetically.
+Despite numerous pick-up changes and electronic modifications, the Les Paul survived relatively unscathed cosmetically.
 But earlier, more valuable, instruments were hacked, carved, routed and mutilated to give FZ the sounds he was looking for.
 I’m thinking specifically here of Frank’s 1960 Gibson ES-5 Switchmaster, an extremely rare and valuable instrument which was used on Freak Out and the other early Mothers’ Verve albums.
 But you’ll have to read the book to find out what fate befell that particular guitar.

 The guitar chapters will undoubtedly be the most eagerly read part of the book, but I enjoyed it all.
 From Frank’s impressive collection of vintage Marshall amplifiers, to his infamous and (at the time) controversial Synclavier, via a Hammond B3, Moogs, Minimoogs, Fender Rhodes electric piano and even a kazoo(!) (the latter was heard on The Lost Episodes album, in case you were wondering), it’s all grist to the Zappa mill.
 Mick Ekers has done a sterling job pulling all this information together and the presentation is excellent throughout, featuring over 180 unique photographs taken by the author at the UMRK.
 Also included are interviews and quotes from pivotal Zappa band musicians such as Arthur Barrow, Tommy Mars and Ruth Underwood.